d8ahazard/deluge-extractorplus-plugin/README.md

 If a download is being monitored by other software, issues can often arise when extraction begins and the "other" software tries to copy the extracted file(s) before extraction is complete.
 By extracting to a temporary directory and then moving the completed file, these issues can be avoided.
 This can be disabled in settings.

+#### (New) Custom Temp Directory:
+You can now specify a custom temporary directory for extraction instead of using the system default.
+This is useful for ensuring extractions happen on the same filesystem as your final destination to make moves faster.

+#### (New) Limit Concurrent Extractions:
+Control how many extraction processes can run simultaneously to prevent system overload.
+Default is 2 concurrent extractions.

+#### (New) Force Extract Completed Torrents:
+Right-click on any completed torrent and select "Force Extract" to manually extract its archives.
+Useful for torrents that were completed before installing the plugin or when you need to re-extract files.

 #### Label filtering:
 Enter a comma-separated list of labels, only those labels will be extracted.
 Works with the default labels plugin, as well as labelplus.